How to Pitch a TV Show That Animation Executives Will Actually Want to Buy

 Or maybe you dream of making a preschool cartoon that not only entertains, but educates a younger audience.

-Those are wonderful goals, but hold up.
+Those are wonderful goals, but wait an animated minute.

 Are you up for the task?